- Camel Card

 A. There are two selection periods, one in the fall and one in the spring.
 During the fall, juniors who will be studying abroad the following spring may apply.
 In the spring, juniors who studied abroad in the fall, or who chose not to study abroad, may apply.

 The application process is fairly short: you need to attend an information session, fill out an application, answer a few questions, have an interview, and partake in a group process.
-The process, though at times a little stressful, is fun - you will get the chance to meet other student leaders you never knew before.
+The process, though at times a little stressful, is fun — you will get the chance to meet other student leaders you never knew before.
 Housefellows amd floor governors are selected in early February and are notified soon after.
-There are 23 house communities on campus with 22 housefellows and 40 floor governors.
-REAL Student Staff Application.
+There are 23 house communities on campus with 21 housefellows, 38 floor governors and 3 independent living coordinators.

 A. There is no pre-set path.
 The first thing the Office of Residential Education and Living will tell you is there is no one type of housefellow or floor governor.
 We've had residential staff who were transfer students, international students, student advisers, student government representatives, athletes, actors, etc. If you've got the desire and drive to lead a house community, then you are already on the right path.